KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [EXT-SpotifyCanvasLyrics by bugsounet](https://github.com/bugsounet/EXT-SpotifyCanvasLyrics)

-1. No image found.
-2. Recommendation: No ESLint configuration was found.
+1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [EXT-StreamDeck by bugsounet](https://github.com/bugsounet/EXT-StreamDeck)